Tsuchiura, Ibaraki Prefecture 土浦

 Accommodation in Tsuchiura

 The 3-star Bell's Inn is close to both Tsuchiura Station and Tsuchiura Castle.
-Also close to the east exit of Tsuchiura Station are the Tsuchiura-eki Higashi-guchi, Hotel Aqua and Hotel Alpha The Tsuchiura.
+Also close to the east exit of Tsuchiura Station are the Toyoko Inn Tsuchiura-eki Higashi-guchi, Hotel Aqua and Hotel Alpha The Tsuchiura.
 Other possibilities are the Marroad Tsukuba or the Business Hotel Kohoku.
 Chisun Inn Tsuchiuraami is closer to JR Arakawaoki Station.

 From Tsukuba Station in Tsukuba Kanto Tetsudo buses take about 30 minutes and cost 570 yen as of the time of writing.